Economic Drivers for Belfast’s Success

 Its real estate sector plays a central part in that journey, flexing and innovating to meet the changing needs of business and society.

-This session will focus on the city’s economic journey in a post pandemic environment, asking how each investment pillar will play its part in rebooting Belfast’s successful future.
+This session – part of the Renewed Ambition series of events – focuses on the city’s economic journey in a post-pandemic environment, asking how each investment pillar will play its part in rebooting Belfast’s successful future.
 How can we build back better and adapt to meet the changed environment?
 How do we nurture the growing desire for city centre living, the most significant opportunity in this city for investors?